Turkish Straits crisis: Border dispute

 The Soviet Union wished for its border with Turkey to be re-negotiated so as to benefit the Armenian and Georgian SSRs.
 Deputy premier Lavrentiy Beria asserted to Stalin that a strip of Turkish-controlled territory stretching southwest from Georgia to Giresun (including Lazistan) had been stolen from the Georgians by the Turks under the Ottoman Empire.
 In 1945, the Soviets declined to extend the 1925 non-aggression treaty, as Molotov conditioned its renewal on negotiations over Turkish-controlled territory.

 Aftermath

-After the death of Joseph Stalin, motivation for a regime change declined within the Soviet government.
+After the death of Joseph Stalin, commitment to seek a change in the arrangements governing the straits declined within the Soviet government.
 On 30 May 1953, Soviet Foreign Minister Molotov discontinued the Russian claims over the Bosphorus and Dardanelles, as well as the other territorial disputes along the Turkish–Armenian–Georgian border.

 When Turkey joined Western-aligned NATO in 1952, Soviet hopes for a substantive thaw in relations were dashed.
 The Montreux Treaty of 1936, with revisions, is still in place in the present day between the successor states of the USSR and Turkey.